-\Due to pending litigation, at this time the University is unable to determine the balance remaining on the contracts associated with the Williamson building.
+\Due to pending litigation, at this time the University is unable to determine the balance remaining on the contracts associated with the Williamson hall.
+See note 22 for further information.

 NOTE 14: Employee Retirement Benefits

 Teachers Insurance and Annuity Association/College Retirement Equities Fund (TIAA/CREF)